 3. Never do any work before you have a signed contract and part of the money upfront.
 Different designers work differently but for me, if I’m dealing with a new client, I don’t even start a sketch or design without having received a signed contract that states the price, has outlined terms (including something about copyright, right of ownership, expected payment schedule) and is returned.
 This lets your client know they aren’t dealing with a friend or buddy, you’re a business and need to be treated as such.
 If you do work without any terms written down and agreed upon, I’m sorry, but you’re setting yourself up for a disaster because nothing but a word or handshake is obligating the client to honor your business arrangement.
 Here’s the contract/new project form I provide to the client with a quote: Click Here To View.

 4. Always get the contact information.
 Get the name, name of the business (if applicable), mailing address, office address, E-mail address and phone number for each project.
 There will be times when you’re unfortunately going to have to put aside that designer cap and put on the customer rep one.
 And there are times when you’re going to have to go from being nice and pleasant to being the annoying bill collector.
+You could use email lists to get in touch with your customers.
+Using an Email Validation tool, you can enhance and clean your mailing list whilst collecting valuable information from your contacts.

 5. Above all, communicate and be able to describe your business!
 Have a business plan and model.
 I’ve encountered few designers who can do it all.
 If a client is asking you to do something you know you’re not capable of pulling off without it looking elementary or like a class project, pass on it and politely provide a reason why.
 If the client tells you they only plan on paying X amount for a job and you find that a bit low, politely explain why.
 There’s nothing worse than selling yourself short as a designer.
 Did you go to school and get a degree in design or whatever you’re freelancing in?
 How much did that cost you?
 Are you still paying the student loan back for that?
 Thought so.
 Short selling yourself isn’t doing anyone any favors.